autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 	- F = Magnitude of force *F*
 	- d = Magnitude of displacement *d*
 	- cos θ = angle between directions of *F* and *d*
-		- this is only can
+		- this is only calculating the y-direction since work only applies in one direction